EricRobertCampbell/alberta-paleontological-society-website/src/content/events/2024-03-16-paleoSymposium1.md

-In conjunction with Mount Royal University Earth and Environmental Sciences and the CEGA Paleontology Division, we are pleased to announce that the 27<sup>th</sup> annual Alberta Paleontological Society Symposium will take place on Saturday, March 16, 2024 with workshops on Sunday, March 17.
+In conjunction with Mount Royal University Earth and Environmental Sciences and the CEGA Paleontology Division, we are pleased to announce that the 27<sup>th</sup> annual Alberta Paleontological Society Symposium will take place on Saturday, March 16, 2024.

 This symposium will contain presentations from a mix of amateur and professional palaeontologists.
 The aim is to showcase palaeontology to